Edit Windows Context Menu

 2) ContextEdit will allow you easily control the items that appear on your context menu of Windows Explorer.

-The context menu often contains numerous rarely-used commands.
+The context menu often contains submenu rarely-used commands.
 These commands come from one of two places: shell commands stored within the system Registry, and context menu handlers.

 3) You can also try ShellExtView or ShellMenuView.
 They are small utilities that display the list of static menu items that appear in the context menu when you right-click a file/folder in Windows Explorer, and allow you to easily disable or edit unwanted menu items.